singhvik/singhvik.github.io/_posts/2020-09-08-java11-new-features.md

 Function<String,String> convertCase = (input) -> input.toUpperCase();
 ```

 This lambda takes a String and converts it too upper case.
-Note that `Function` is predefined functional interface in `java.util` package
+Note that `Function` is predefined functional interface in `java.util.function` package

 ```java
 String convertedString = convertCase.apply("caps are considered shouting in chat");